cakephp/docs/en/contributing/documentation.rst

 Reminder for Docs Admin
 -----------------------

-The structure of all languages folders should follow the english folder structure.
-If the structure changes for the english version, we should apply the changes for all other languages.
+The structure of all language folders should mirror the english folder structure.
+If the structure changes for the english version, we should apply those changes in the other languages.

 For example, if a new english file is created in **en/file.rst**, we should: